Springtime is the perfect moment to discover Procida, the Italian capital of culture for 2022.

 But the real gem of Procida is the old fishing village: Marina della Corricella.

-Yellow, pink, green, blue, red: the colors of the houses of Corricella are not there only for aesthetic reasons.
-Once upon a time, seamen returning from long journeys recognized their home from miles away, thanks to the color that distinguished it from other neighbors.
+Yellow, pink, green, blue, red: the colours of the houses of Corricella are not there only for aesthetic reasons.
+Once upon a time, seamen returning from long journeys recognized their home from miles away, thanks to the colour that distinguished it from other neighbours.

 But that this was the most beautiful corner of Procida, the first inhabitants of the island had already understood.
-The name “Corricella” derives from the Greek words chora kalè which mean “beautiful district”.
+The name “Corricella” derives from the Greek words “chora kalè” which means “beautiful district”.

 Why Procida?